 6: How does the organisation view this team?

-7: What would be the more difficult or dry parts of the job?
+7: What would be the more challenging of the job?

-There will always be parts of a job that you won’t enjoy, that is a given.
-Whilst it is important that the bad bits don’t influence the good parts, it is always good to know what you might not really like so much about the job.
+There will always be parts of a job that you won’t enjoy, that’s a given.
+While it’s important that the bad bits don’t influence the good parts, it’s always good to know what your potential employers define as challenges so can get an idea of what you might not really like about the job.
 You might be surprised to find out that the bad bits aren’t even that bad.

 8: What is important to this organisation?

-I have seen this question stump a lot of interviewers.
-It is a great question because it helps you understand what really drives a business or organisation.
+I’ve seen this question stump a lot of interviewers.
+It’s a great question because it helps you understand what really drives a business or organisation.
 For some, it will be profits and sales.
 For others, it will be its people and/or corporate social responsibility.
-You want to work for somewhere that you are proud to be a part of, and knowing what an organisation stands for and works towards will help you figure out if you will be proud to tell your friends about your job.
+You want to work somewhere that you’re proud to be a part of, and knowing what an organisation stands for and works towards will help you figure out if you will be proud to tell your friends about your job.

 9: What sort of learning and development opportunities are there at this organisation?

-Some organisations take learning and development very importantly and some others are still a little unsure about it.
-My tip is that if you are looking to grow and thrive in the role, look for an organisation that has a really solid learning and development program.
+Some organisations place a lot of importance on learning and development and some others are still a little unsure about it.
+My tip is that if you’re looking to grow and thrive in the role, look for an organisation that has a really solid learning and development program.
 A good program might include things like in-house training sessions, study leave so you can get paid to go and study, and opportunities to work in other areas so you can get better understand how the different little pieces fit together to make the big picture.

 10: I want to walk out of this room knowing I have done everything I can to convince you I want this job.
-Is there anything you might be concerned about or that I have missed that I can address right now?
+Is there anything you might be concerned about or that I have missed that I can address for you?

-The questions you could (and should) ask will depend on the job you are interviewing for and what you really want to know more about, but always take the opportunity to find out as much about the job as possible in order to ensure you make the right decision for not only for yourself, but also for the organisation or business.
+The questions you could (and should) ask will depend on the job you’re interviewing for and what you really want to know more about.
+Always take the opportunity to find out as much about the job as possible to ensure you make the right decision for not only yourself, but also for the organisation or business.